strohne/volker/cran-comments.md

 0 errors | 0 warnings | 0 notes

+* This is the release of version 3.0.0
+* No reverse dependencies found.
+* No issues in the current CRAN Package Check Results.
+* We import 21 packages because our package is a package used to genenerate reports based on established other packages.
+* Checking with win-builder produces one Note:
+  The introduction vignette is large because it includes plots.
+  This is a package for generating reports, the plots are included for documentation purposes.

+## revdepcheck results

+We checked 0 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

+ * We saw 0 new problems
+ * We failed to check 0 packages

+## R CMD check results

+0 errors | 0 warnings | 0 notes

 * This is the release of version 2.1.0
 * No reverse dependencies found.
 * Added missing package anchors to \link{} targets